ZahidurRahman8759/Single-Price-Grid-Component/README.md

 ### What I learned

-This was my frist project with Grid from Front End Mentor.
-It was fun to achieve to work with grid.
-I learned how to align items with grid and also how to add box-shadow in grid container.
+This was my first project with Grid from Front End Mentor.
+It was fun to work with the grid.
+I learned how to align items with the grid and also how to add box-shadow in a grid container.

-Here is a code of my grid container that inculeds the alignments and shadow property:
+Here is a code of my grid container that includes the alignments and shadow property:

 ```css
 body {